◎ MetroScopeLA County council intelligence

 [C] Conference with Labor Negotiator — Sierra Madre

-City Manager Performance Evaluation — Calabasas, Glendale
+City Manager Performance Review — Calabasas, Glendale

 [1c] Public Employee Performance Evaluation – City Manager — Glendale